CDOTAD/AlphaGAN-Matting/README.md

 ## Adobe Deep Image Matting Dataset

-Follow the [instruction](https://sites.google.com/view/deepimagematting) to contact author for the dataset
+Follow the [instruction](https://sites.google.com/view/deepimagematting) to contact the author for the dataset

 You might need to follow the method mentioned in the **Deep Image Matting** to generate the trimap using the alpha mat.
 Here is a algorithm written by someone.